 Although internally compensated, the feed-forward capacitor Cf is required for stability (see Basic Application Circuit).
 Adding this capacitor puts a zero in the loop response of the converter.
-Without it, the regulator loop can oscillate.
-The recommended frequency for the zero fz should be approximately 8 kHz.
+The recommended frequency for the zero fz should be approximately 6 kHz.
 Cf can be calculated using the formula:

-$$Cf = 1 / (2 X \pi X R1 X fz)$$
+$Cf = 1 / (2 X \pi X R1 X fz)$